ckaestne/seai/README.md

 ***

 <span style="color:red">**This is the site for the Fall 2020 offering of this course.
+We will offer the course again in Spring 2021 under the name “Machine Learning in Production”.
 For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019) or [Summer 2020](https://ckaestne.github.io/seai/S2020).** </span> This Fall 2020 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn), but will not expect a software engineering background.

 For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content).
 We would be happy to see this course or a similar version taught somewhere else.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.